 I love IRAs.
 Traditional, Roth, SEP, rollover, all of 'em ... with an IRA, I can invest in nearly anything, get favorable treatment (like reduced fees or lowered minimum investments) from many brokerages and fund firms, and enjoy terrific tax advantages.
 I have three IRAs myself, and I might add a fourth later this year.

-But if you're new to IRAs, or if your only investment experience was selecting investment options from the limited menu offered by your 401(k) -- or worse, buying a dot-com stock in late 1999 -- the investment freedom offered by an IRA can seem daunting.
+But if you're new to IRAs, or if your only investment experience is selecting investment options from the limited menu offered by your 401(k) -- or worse, buying a dot-com stock in late 1999 -- the investment freedom offered by an IRA can seem daunting.
 But have no fear, Fool.
 We're here to help.

 While some investors do hold relatively esoteric investments like commercial real estate or hedge funds in their IRAs, the stock market is the sensible place for most of us to invest.
 Nothing else builds wealth for the average investor like the stock market's inflation protection, capital appreciation, and compounding effect over time.